http://www.halleethehomemaker.com/wp-content/themes/desk-mess-tripled

 Gregg and Hallee are one.
 Their marriage has been through the fire, and has come out refined and stronger than ever.
 Together they read books on marriage, relationships, and love.
 They watch seminars, do workbooks, and read the Bible.
 They’ve learned how men tick, how women think, and why some marriages can survive the worst of nightmares.
 They are here together only through the intervention of the Holy Spirit, and they enjoy mentoring younger couples with the wisdom that they’ve gleaned over their years of research.
 They are raising their children to be warriors for Christ, children of God, and dedicated workers for His kingdom.
 They will encourage their children in work and in ministry that glorifies God, and to discover and use the gifts God has given them.
 They pray every night that their children find spouses with the same love and commitment.

 Kaylee is the quintessential teen girl.
 She loves clothes, shoes, texting, and designer purses.
-Checking her internet search history, you’ll find specifications on the latest hot new cell phone as well as the newest styles coming from Coach, LTD. She has a hard time staying on task with chores at home, but can spend hours of focused, dedicated concentration to completing chores in a horse stable.
+Checking her internet search history, you’ll find specifications on the latest hot new cell phone as well as the newest styles coming from Coach, LTD. She is an avid volleyball player, high school junior with straight A’s, and wants to be an attorney.
 She is brilliant, wise beyond her years, and has such a heart for people that her mama worries that it will be broken time and time again with the life that is out there.

 She also loves Jesus Christ with all of her heart.
 She desires to be pleasing to Him, and accepts the limitations that her family places on media and entertainment.
 She is a good friend, an alpha personality who takes charge of her various cliques, and who loves to eat.
 Which makes her mama happy, because her mama loves to cook.